kholia/DDX/Manual-for-DDX.md

 flexible power capabilities.
 Designed for reliability and ease of use, it's perfect for digital modes like FT8.

 DDX is brought to you by `Yantra Research`!
+We are proud to play a small part in the `Made In Bharat` movement.

 # Supported Modes

 - FT8

+- WSPR (via a dedicated firmware)

 # Other Modes

-- WSPR (a dedicated firmware is in the works)

 - FT4 (support can be added as per demand)